-Research has been conducted on how to best approach this problem statement.
+Research has been conducted on how to best approach the evaluation of dynamically generated expressions for symbolic regression.
 The GPU has been chosen to improve the performance as a cheap and powerful tool especially compared to compute clusters.
 Numerous instances exist were utilising the GPU lead to drastic performance improvements in many fields of research.

-Two GPU evaluators were implemented which should determine if the GPU is more suitable for evaluating expressions generated at runtime as compared to the CPU.
+Two GPU evaluators were implemented which are used to determine if the GPU is more suitable for evaluating expressions generated at runtime as compared to the CPU.
 The two implementations are as follows: